siyka-au/subnets/README.md

 # subnets
-Visual subnet calculator as seen at http://www.davidc.net/sites/default/subnets/subnets.html
+Visual subnet calculator as seen at https://ashy-pond-04b29a610.1.azurestaticapps.net/subnets.html

+Original example online by David C. is at http://www.davidc.net/sites/default/subnets/subnets.html

 # Run with docker